jiankaiwang/ITHandbook/mysql/basis_command.md

 mysql > show tables from temp;
 ```

-###Show tables from database, Create and delete a table from a database
+## Show tables from database, Create and delete a table from a database
----

 Show the tables from a database: